Restoring the little lakes of Waikato

 Local schools have a long history with Lake Ruatuna.
 Melville Intermediate School instigated building the Ruatuna amenity block in the 1990s with funding through the local Lions group, so environmental education could take place at the lake.

-“Lake restoration inspired Ōhaupō township to adopt the peat lakes as their town identity”, says Patterson.
+“Lake restoration inspired Ōhaupō township to adopt the peat lakes as their town identity”, said Patterson.
 “Drive into Ōhaupō and a welcoming sign reads Home of the Peat Lakes.
 Three bus stops display murals of different wetland birds, a kingfisher, bittern and spotless crake painted by local artist Jeremy Shirley.
 The murals were revealed as they were completed with the final one being unveiled on World Wetland Day (February 2), a timely reminder of the importance of protecting our remaining wetlands.
 There’s a real sense of pride in the special nature of the peat lakes for Waikato and New Zealand.”

 Predator prevention: ensuring native birds, fish and insects can prosper

-“The Ruatuna Users Group is primarily game bird shooters who have been involved with the lake for many years, carrying out predator control, pest plant removal and the early native planting”, says Patterson.
+Predator control is a vital part of the restoration of Lake Ruatuna.
+Without it, birdlife such as Pūweto / spotless crake wouldn’t survive.
+Annual Pūweto / spotless crake monitoring is gauging the positive impact of predator control and other restoration, which is yet another area where partnerships have been central to making progress, said Patterson.
+“The Ruatuna Users Group is primarily game bird shooters who have been involved with the lake for many years, carrying out predator control, pest plant removal and the early native planting”, said Patterson.
 “The community trappers are lake users, local members of the Ōhaupō community or lake neighbours.
-Since Living Water became involved we’ve been able to coordinate predator trapping, with volunteers maintaining the 30 DOC traps set around the lake.”
+Since Living Water became involved we were able to coordinate predator trapping, with volunteers maintaining the 30 DOC traps set around the lake.”

 Rats, possums and stoats aren’t the only pests that need eradicating to ensure the native wildlife thrives.
 Catfish, goldfish, Gambusia and Rudd are all found in Lake Ruatuna.
 These introduced fish degrade water quality by stirring up sediment and eating native aquatic plants and/or invertebrates.
-Living Water manages the periodic fishing down of these pests, though luckily the (arguably) worst pest fish species is absent from the lake.
+Living Water managed the periodic fishing down of these pests, though luckily the (arguably) worst pest fish species is absent from the lake.
 That dubious honour goes to the Koi carp (Cyprinus carpo) that are native to Asia and Europe and look similar to goldfish.
 Their colouring is variable (gold, black, red, orange and pearly white), they have barbels at the corners of their mouth and can grow as large as 10 kg and 75 cm long.
 They are widespread in other parts of Waikato, Auckland and Northland regions, and in other isolated populations throughout the North Island.
 There are no known populations in the South Island.

 Environmental DNA (eDNA) shows there are no Koi Carp in Lake Ruatuna. eDNA sampling is a rapidly developing monitoring technique that uses a sample of water to identify what species are present based on scales, mucus and faeces shed into the water.
-Patterson says with their destructive nature, preventing Koi carp from entering the lake is a high priority.
+Patterson said with their destructive nature, preventing Koi carp from entering the lake is a high priority.

 Koi carp are devastating to freshwater environments.
 They feed like a vacuum cleaner, sucking up anything in their wake and blowing out anything they don't eat.
 They eat insects, fish eggs, small fish, plants and almost any other organic matter.
 Their manic feeding stirs up the bottom of waterways, degrading water quality which destroys habitat for native fish though Koi carp can happily live in degraded water.
 A female Koi can lay half a million eggs at a time so preventing their spread is preferable to trying to remove a population once it has spread.

-“It's important we stop Koi carp from spreading further because of the harm they cause to our freshwater ecosystems”, says Patterson.
+“It's important we stop Koi carp from spreading further because of the harm they cause to our freshwater ecosystems”, said Patterson.
 “Koi carp are very hard to eradicate so it’s much better to prevent them from entering the lake.
-That’s why we’ve installed a fish barrier at the outlet from Lake Ruatuna.
+That’s why we installed a fish barrier at the outlet from Lake Ruatuna.
 The barrier carries a grate that excludes fish the size of an adult Koi, in the event this fish does reach the lake.”

 One pest that has made it into the lake is the Water Primrose (Ludwigia) plant, which is an introduced nuisance species that rapidly smothers other aquatic plants and clogs waterways.
 Growth at Lake Ruatuna had been steadily increasing and at one point covered around 2.9 hectares of lake surface and surrounding waterways.
 Traditional management by hand weeding or excavation was slow and costly.
 Aerial spraying with a drone is much faster and 2.1 hectares has been sprayed resulting in a reduction in growth.
 Aerial control has now expanded to include willow, with very promising results.